 Various bus tour services to Furano are available.

-A taxi from Furano Station takes about 10 minutes and costs about 1700 yen.
+A taxi from Furano Station takes about 10 minutes and usually costs about 1,700 yen.

 50.4km from the Shimukappu IC on the Doto Expressway